-In this paper, I propose a model of sequential elections where an incumbent politician may find it optimal to pursue extreme policies to improve her reelection prospects.
-Such policies induce extremist candidates in the opposition party to run for office and primary voters to support them.
-I present conditions under which moves to the extreme by the incumbent results in her facing a weaker challenger in the general election, thus improving her chance of reelection.
-I call this "provoking the opposition" and show it can occur via two distinct mechanisms.
-First, the incumbent can induce the opposition primary voters to support an extremist candidate whose policies they like more than a more electable centrist.
+Provoking the opposition can work via two distinct mechanisms.
+First, the incumbent can induce the opposition primary voters to support extremists whose policies they like better than centrists.
 Second, the incumbent can provoke extremists to run for office, possibly driving moderates out.
 A natural next question is how these two forces interact.
 In the Appendix I present simulations that combine these two mechanisms.
 These suggest that the results are robust to when both primary elections and candidates' entry decisions are endogenous and that the effects on primary voters and candidates complement each other.
 In this model, more extreme incumbents push voters towards supporting extremist challengers in the primary.
-This, in turn, makes extremists more likely to run for office and moderates to stay out.
+Because they are more likely to win the primary, extremists then run for office while moderates stay out.
 Thus, the effects of the incumbent's move away from the center on primary voters and challengers reinforce each other, leading to a stronger overall effect on the incumbent's chances of reelection.